hev/hev/README.md

 I work for VMWare on projects related to Observability for Kubernetes and Cloudfoundry.
 I am also interested in Secure Software Supply chains, Developer UX/GitOps, and COVID data science.

-- 🔭 I’m currently working on [cf-for-k8s](https://github.com/cloudfoundry/cf-for-k8s)
+- 🔭 I’m currently working on Anchore
-- 👯 I’m looking to collaborate on Observability ideas for App Developers
+- 👯 I’m looking to collaborate on Dev Sec Ops
 - 📫 How to reach me: File an issue?
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I like to ride bikes (Road, MTB and Snow)